storj/storj/docs/design/audit-v2.md

 Reservoir sampling: a family of algorithms for randomly choosing a sample of items with uniform probability from a stream of data (of unknown size).

 As the audit observer uses the metainfo loop to iterate through the pointerdb, we're going through all segments and creating reservoirs per unvetted node, and filling the reservoirs with segments to audit.
+The reason for not having reservoirs for all nodes it to minimize memory consumption.
+We're adding this new method of audit selection is to increase audit frequency for unvetted nodes.
+Once vetted, they should be selected for auditing based on the per stripe (existing selection method), but there is no need to increase the frequency of audits for already-vetted nodes.

 We could generate 5 random segments per node, then randomly select some segments per node.
 By choosing nodes out of the reservoirs, we would receive a random sample for auditing.